ZoetropeLabs/zoetrope-jquery/README.md

 # Zoetrope Jquery

 ## Introduction
 This repo contains the source for [Zoetrope's](http://zoetrope.io) 3D photography widget.
-The vast majority of users will not need to use this
+The vast majority of users will not need to use this directly, since a prebuilt copy is served directly from the Zoetrope CDN.

+This is aimed at helping our clients to develop new and interesting product imaging experiences.

+We are aware how bad the documentation is - please bare with us :)

 ## Instalation